 Vinyl is back!
-People have been saying it for a while now, but the evidence this year has been stronger than ever, with profits from vinyl sales outstripping those of free streaming services.
+People have been claiming that for a while now, but it’s really true – profits from vinyl sales are now outstripping those of free streaming services.
 We’re here to help find the best record player for you…

-It isn’t just old-timers and hipsters enjoying their grooved black discs, and the variety of vinyl-spinning hardware on the market right now is immense compared to only a few years ago.
-But which turntable should you buy?
+It isn’t just hipsters and old-timers enjoying their groovy black discs, and the variety of vinyl-spinning hardware on the market right now is immense compared to only a few years ago.
+But which is the best turntable to suit you?

 If you have a rough idea of what you need and want to delve straight into the best options, click on the dropdown menu above and start browsing.
 But if you’re not totally clued up on the intricacies of vinyl playback, you should probably read on.
 First, let’s get some technical terms out of the way…